zsotroav/FNTManager/spec_fnt.md

 If the font width is less than 8, the extra (LSB) bits are discarded.

-If the width is greater than 8, multiple bytes are used in a similar manner:
+If the width is greater than 8, multiple bytes are used similarly:
 Two (or more) consecutive LSB discarded bytes are used for one line.